saraanbih/BookStore-Website/README.md

 - 🆕 **New Arrivals**: Stay updated with the latest additions to our bookstore collection.
 - 💬 **Customer Reviews**: See what our readers are saying about their experiences.
 - 📝 **Our Blogs**: Dive into our curated blog section for reading tips, reviews, and more.
+- 🔑 **Login**: Securely access your account to manage preferences and orders.

 ## 📊 Technologies Used